jiriklepl/NTIN066/10-hash_experiment/task.md

   and repeats until usage of the table reaches 90%.

-Both experiments measure number of probed buckets per operation, are repeated 40 times and report average and standard deviation.
+Both experiments measure number of probed buckets per operation, are repeated 40 times and report both the average and the standard deviation.
 Note that even with 40 repetitions the reported numbers still depend quite a lot on the random seed used.

 You should perform these experiments for 5 different classes of hash functions –